jasnow/railroader-site/source/_posts/2011-12-05-brakeman-1-dot-0-release-candidate-available.markdown

 ### Option to Return Error Code

-`--exit-on-warn` will cause Brakeman to exit with an error code if any warnings are found.
+`--exit-on-warn` will cause Railroader to exit with an error code if any warnings are found.

 ### Fix Context in HTML Report